meta-flutter/meta-flutter/README.md

 ## Process used to update a Rust recipe

-* Update recipe SRC_REV to desired version, rename recipe name to match
+* Update recipe SRCREV to desired version, rename recipe name to match
 * Run bitbake on the recipe, it will likely fail
 * Open terminal to path of src
 * delete Cargo.lock